-split by class and FRET demonstrating the benefit of cetuximab to those with a high FRET score.
-FRET \times HER3 did not have a statistically significant HR.
+[95%CI=0.44-0.94], p=0.02) (Figure 3A,C).
+Figure 3E-F shows Kaplan-Meier curves split by class and FRET demonstrating the benefit of cetuximab to those with a high FRET score.
+FRET x HER3 did not have a statistically significant HR.

-Table 2 shows the characteristics of the patient classes and gives an indication of which parameters may be useful in a prospective patient classifier (P < .05): FRET (Supplementary Figure 2 available online), liver-only metastases, PIK3CA mutation status, RECIST sum of longest diameter, neutrophil count, white blood cell count, pain at baseline, hemoglobin, and alkaline phosphatase.
+Table 2 shows the characteristics of the patient classes and gives an indication of which parameters may be useful in a prospective patient classifier (p<0.05): FRET (Supplementary Figure 2), liver-only metastases, PIK3CA mutation status, RECIST sum of longest diameter, neutrophil count, white blood cell count, pain at baseline, haemoglobin and alkaline phosphatase.

-Additional LCA was performed without the FRET parameters, and we determined that there was insufficient evidence for distinct latent groups.
-The HER2-HER3 FRET efficiency data therefore convey additional information.
+Additional LCA was performed without the FRET parameters and determined that there was insufficient evidence for distinct latent groups.
+The HER2-HER3 FRET efficiency data therefore conveys significant additional information.

-As validation of this class structure we sought further evidence in the full COIN cohort (1630 patients, including FRET cohorts) for whom clinical and genomic data were available.
-To maximize the utility of any findings for patient stratification, we performed analysis with all available baseline covariates (115 covariates including missingness indicators, expanded categorical data, and TRT; see Supplementary Methods available online).
-These were subject to Bayesian covariate reduction against OS, and we identified a signature that combined 10 covariates (World Health Organization performance status, previous adjuvant chemotherapy status, RECIST sum of longest diameter, number of metastatic sites, EREG, RAS status [KRAS or NRAS], BRAF status, neutrophil count, alkaline phosphatase, and pain).
+As validation of this class structure we sought further evidence in the full COIN cohort (1,630 patients, including FRET cohorts) for whom clinical and genomic data was available.
+To maximize the utility of any findings for patient stratification we performed analysis with all available baseline covariates (115 covariates including missingness indicators, expanded categorical data and TRT, see Supplementary Methods).
+These were subject to Bayesian covariate reduction against OS and we identified a signature that combined 10 covariates (WHO performance status, previous adjuvant chemotherapy status, RECIST sum of longest diameter, number of metastatic sites, EREG, RAS status (KRAS or NRAS), BRAF status, neutrophil count, alkaline phosphatase and pain).

-These 10 covariates, plus treatment (TRT), in the full cohort were subject to OS-based LCA, which revealed that three classes were most likely (Figure 4A).
-Class 1 (n = 93 of 1630 patients) indicates a possibility of a positive response to cetuximab (HR = 0.71, 95% CI = 0.45 to 1.14, P = .16), Class 2 (n = 350 of 1630 patients) shows no response (HR = 0.94, 95% CI = 0.70 to 1.25, P = .66), and Class 3 (n = 1187 of 1630 patients) shows a statistically significant negative response (HR = 1.34, 95% CI = 1.10 to 1.71, P = .005).
-This is reflected in the Kaplan-Meier curve split by class and TRT (Figure 4B).
+These 10 covariates, plus TRT, in the full cohort were subject to OS-based LCA which revealed that three classes were most likely (Figure 4A).
+Class 1 (N=93/1630) indicates a possibility of a positive response to cetuximab (HR=0.71 [95%Cl=0.45-1.14], p=0.16), Class 2 (N=350/1630) shows no response (HR=0.94 [95%Cl=0.70-1.25], p=0.66) and Class 3 (N=1187/1630) shows a statistically significant negative response (HR=1.34 [95%Cl=1.10-

+1.71], p=0.005).
+This is reflected in the Kaplan-Meier curve split by class and TRT (Figure4B).
 PFS-based LCA did not reveal interesting classes.

 To investigate the overlap in membership of individual patients between the classes of the two LCA analyses from the FRET cohort and the full cohort, the class membership table for the 398 FRET cohort patients is presented in Figure 4C.
-A permutations test (100 000 random permutations of 398 patients into classes in these proportions) indicated a probability of less than 1 in 100 000 for obtaining this overlap in membership by chance.
-LCA was also performed on the nonoverlapping set of 1232 patients (1630 minus 398), and a similar three groups were found (See Supplementary Figure 3 available online).
+A permutations test (100,000 random permutations of 398 patients into classes in these proportions) indicated a probability of <1/100,000 for obtaining this overlap in membership by chance.
+LCA was also performed on the non-overlapping set of 1,232 patients (1,630 minus 398) and a similar three groups were found (See Supplementary Figure 3).

-In the FRET cohort, there was a statistically significant association of PIK3CA mutation with better OS (median 875 vs 504 days, log-rank P = .03; Supplementary Figure 4 available online), which agrees with the observation of a higher proportion of PIK3CA mutant in the responding Class 1.
+In the FRET cohort there was a statistically significant association of PIK3CA mutation with better OS (median 875 vs 504 days, logrank p=0.03, Supplementary Figure 4), which agrees with the observation of a higher proportion of PIK3CA mutant in the responding Class 1.
 This association was not detectable in the full cohort.
-A breakdown into exon 9 or exon 20 PIK3CA mutation groups did not reveal any statistically significant differences in PFS or OS in either cohort (FRET cohort: exon 9, n = 37 of 398; exon 20, n = 12 of 398; full cohort: exon 9, n = 106 of 1630; exon 20, n = 50 of 1630).
+A breakdown into exon 9 or exon 20 PIK3CA mutation groups did not reveal any statistically significant differences in PFS or OS, in either cohort (FRET cohort: exon 9, N=37/398, exon 20, N=12/398; full cohort exon 9, N=106/1630, exon 20, N=50/1630).